Suryaseenivasan2005/House-price-prediction/README.md

 ## Conclusion

 In conclusion, this project represents a comprehensive journey from data preprocessing and feature engineering to model selection, training, evaluation, and deployment.
 It involved overcoming various challenges and culminated in the creation of a functional predictive model and user-friendly interface for house price prediction.
+By clicking this link : https://house-price-prediction-5ehdg4fbeqxyqqctcphrcf.streamlit.app/ you can test my project.